Drishyam: Remakes

 Drishyam was remade into several languages.
 The Indian remake rights of the film were sold for ₹155 million.
 All the versions were commercially successful.
 Drishya (2014) in Kannada, Drushyam (2014) in Telugu, Papanasam (2015) in Tamil and Drishyam (2015) in Hindi.
 It was also remade in Sinhala language as Dharmayuddhaya (2017) and in Chinese as Sheep Without a Shepherd (2019) thereby becoming the first Indian film to be remade in Mainland China.
-The Indonesian remake was announced in September 2021, making it the first Indian film to be remade in Indonesian; however, there has been no update on the remake since.
-The Korean remake was announced in May 2023, first Indian film to be remade in Korean.
-The film be remade in English language that would be produced by India's Panorama Studios with U.S. companies Gulfstream Pictures and JOAT Films.
+The Indonesian remake was announced in September 2021, making it the first Indian film to be remade in Indonesian.
+The film was released in Indonesia on 20 August 2026.
+The Korean remake was announced in May 2023, it will also be the first Indian film to be remade in Korean.
+The film will be remade in English language, produced by India's Panorama Studios with U.S. companies Gulfstream Pictures and JOAT Films.
 Gulfstream's Karz and Bindley said, “The film is a timeless thriller that has entranced audiences across the globe.
-We can’t wait to bring the movie to fans here in the U.S.”
+We can’t wait to bring the movie to fans here in the U.S.” The update on the Spanish remake was announced at the 2026 International Film Festival of Delhi.